AdobeDocs/experience-manager-64.it-IT/help/sites-classic-ui-authoring/classic-launches-creating.md

 ---
 title: Creazione dei lanci
-seo-title: Creazione dei lanci
+seo-title: Creating Launches
-description: Puoi creare un lancio per abilitare l’aggiornamento di una nuova versione di pagine web esistenti da attivare in futuro.
+description: Crea un lancio per abilitare l’aggiornamento di una nuova versione di pagine web esistenti da attivare in futuro.
 Per creare un lancio, è necessario specificare un titolo e la pagina di origine.
-seo-description: Puoi creare un lancio per abilitare l’aggiornamento di una nuova versione di pagine web esistenti da attivare in futuro.
-Per creare un lancio, è necessario specificare un titolo e la pagina di origine.
+seo-description: Create a launch to enable the updating of a new version of existing web pages for future activation.
+When you create a Launch, you specify a title and the source page.
 uuid: e67608a9-e6c9-42f3-bd1d-63a5fa87ae18
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.4/SITES